derHeinz/divoom-adapter/readme.md

 ## Show time ##
 Following static byte array can be sent to show time: 01 04 00 45 00 49 00 02

+## Set time ##
+Following bytes can be sent to set the time.
+Postfix and Invalid bytes applies here.
+01 0b 00 18 11 14 0b 1c <hour> <minute> 05 05 POSTFIX

 ## Show temperature ##
-Following static byte array can be sent to show time: 01 04 00 45 03 04 4a 00 02
+Following static byte array can be sent to temperature time: 01 04 00 45 03 04 4a 00 02

 ## Sending image ##